Dr. Piotr Cienciala

 FORMER LAB MEMBERS

-Alec is a Masters student with research interests broadly encompassing the interaction between geomorphic and ecological systems within a watershed.
-He is focused on both the channel sediment dynamics and surrounding biotic attributes which influence salmonid feeding and spawning habits.
+Alec is a former Masters student with research interests broadly encompassing the interaction between geomorphic and ecological systems within a watershed.
+He focused on both the channel sediment dynamics and surrounding biotic attributes which influence salmonid feeding and spawning habits.
 His research approach will include field measurements and GIS.

 His academic pursuits began to center on ecogeomorphology during his time at Wheaton College, where he majored in Environmental Science and minored in Geology.
 Field courses in the Black Hills and plant stress/drought research at the University of Arizona’s Biosphere 2 facility defined the ecological aspects of his interests while geology courses and a study of Hack’s Law in the Driftless Area inspired the geomorphology facet.
 Alec envisions a vocation centered around river and watershed restoration.